MohamadSheikhAlshabab/About-Me-1/README.md

 lab04
-put every single question inside  function.
+- put every single question inside  function.
+- i was driver  and mais was nav.